Hodgkin Lymphoma Stages

-Once Hodgkin disease is diagnosed, tests will be done to determine the stage (extent of spread) of the disease.
-The treatment and prognosis (outlook) for a person with Hodgkin disease depend to some extent on both the type and the stage of the disease.
+The stage of a cancer is the extent of the disease at the time of diagnosis.
+The treatment and prognosis (outlook) for a person with Hodgkin lymphoma depend to some extent on both the type and the stage of the disease.
 If you have any questions about the stage of your lymphoma or how it affects your treatment, be sure to ask your doctor.

-Hodgkin disease generally starts in the lymph nodes.
+Hodgkin lymphoma generally starts in the lymph nodes.
 If it spreads, it is usually to another set of nearby lymph nodes.
 It can invade (grow into) nearby organs as well.
-Rarely, Hodgkin disease will start in an organ other than lymph nodes, such as a lung.
+Rarely, Hodgkin lymphoma will start in an organ other than lymph nodes, such as a lung.

 - Your medical history (if you have certain symptoms)

 - Imaging tests, which typically include a chest x-ray, CT (computed tomography) scan of the chest/abdomen/pelvis, and PET (positron emission tomography) scan

 - Bone marrow aspiration and biopsy (sometimes but not always done)